GermanBread/Arnix/README.md

 # Arnix

-Arch Linux with generations - and a nice tool to mange those
+Linux with generations - and a nice tool to mange those

-Current status: **STABLE**

 ---